wfclark5/flockmtl/docs/docs/aggregate-functions/llm-last.md

 ---
-title: llm_first
+title: llm_last
-sidebar_position: 4
+sidebar_position: 5
 ---

-# llm_first Aggregate Function
+# llm_last Function

-The `llm_first` function is used to extract the first matching result that satisfies a condition defined by a model's prompt and column data.
-It operates across rows, typically combined with a `GROUP BY` clause, to return the first relevant row for each group.
+The `llm_last` function is used to extract the least relevant result from a set of rows based on a model's prompt and input columns.
+It operates over a set of rows, generally combined with a `GROUP BY` clause, to return the least relevant row for each group.

-# Table of Contents

-Below is a quick overview to help you navigate with ease through the documentation.
-You can click on any of the links to jump to the relevant section.

 import TOCInline from '@theme/TOCInline';